TWCTC-R

 Introduction

-PCR Global’s Temporary Works Co-ordinator Training Course (TWCTC) is a 1 day course was introduced in April 2023 as a shorter alternative for those wishing to refresh their original 2 day TWC qualification.
+Temporary Works Co-ordinator Training Course Refresher (TWCTC-R) is a 1 day course was introduced in April 2023 as a shorter alternative for those wishing to refresh their original 2 day TWCTC qualification.
 Before the introduction of this course, the only way to maintain your TWC qualification was to resit the full course.

 The refresher condenses the content of the full 2 day course for those with an existing understanding of what it takes to control temporary works on site.
 It is designed to assist those on site who have responsibility for managing all forms of temporary works.
 The course has been designed to give confidence to senior management, and to ensure that those who engage contractors have an assessed standard of knowledge.